cmc-aau/biocloud-docs/docs/slurm/jobsubmission.md

 ```

 ???+ Important
-      The `bash -l` in the top "shebang" line is required for the compute nodes to be able to load software modules and conda environments correctly.
+      The `bash -l` in the top "shebang" line is required for the compute nodes to be able to load conda environments correctly.

 ## Requesting one or more GPUs
 If you need to use one or more GPUs you need to add `--gres=gpu:x` (where `x` refers to the number of GPUs you need) to your `sbatch`, `salloc`, or `srun` commands.
 Please don't do CPU work on the `gpu` partition unless you also need a GPU.
 Additional details [here](https://slurm.schedmd.com/archive/slurm-24.11.4/gres.html).